jina-ai/jina/docs/fundamentals/flow/topology.md

 Then splitting the load across two or more machines yields better results.

 For Shards, you can define which shard (instance) will receive the request from its predecessor.
 This behaviour is called `polling`. `ANY` means only one shard will receive a request and `ALL` means that all Shards will receive a request.
-Polling can be configured per endpoint (like `/index` and Executor).
+Polling can be configured per endpoint (like `/index`) and Executor.
 By default the following `polling` is applied:
 - `ANY` for endpoints at `/index`
 - `ALL` for endpoints at `/search`